uwdata/boba/tutorial/rules.md

 For more information on how procedural dependecy works, see [this section](#procedural-dependencies).

-## JSON Spec
+## Boba Config
-JSON spec is a JSON file containing a number of fields: a graph indicating the relationship between code blocks, the options of all placeholder variables, constraints for procedural dependencies, etc.
+Boba config is code block written in JSON, which contains a number of fields: a graph indicating the relationship between code blocks, the options of all placeholder variables, constraints for procedural dependencies, etc.